ShyraLaGarde/Wildfire-Detection-ChapterX/README.md

 print('# of Images: {}'.format( len(images)) )
 print('# of Masks: {}'.format( len(masks)) )
 ```
-To conclude the Inference section of the guide we we use the following script to iterate through each image and its corresponding mask, perform inference using the model, and save both the ground truth and predicted outputs.
+To conclude the Inference section of the guide we use the following script to iterate through each image and its corresponding mask, perform inference using the model, and save both the ground truth and predicted outputs.
 ```
 step = 0
 steps = len(images)